darkreapyre/RoboStig/modules/1_DataExploration/README.md

 $ exit
 ```

 3. Closing the terminal tab will return you to the main Jupyter menu.
 Navigate to the `RoboStig\modules\1_DataExploratin\Data_Exploration.ipynb` Notebook to get get started exploring the driving observation data.
+Work through these steps on the Notebook to see explore the data:
+- To run the notebook document step-by-step (one cell a time) by pressing shift + enter.
+- To restart the kernel (i.e. the computational engine), click on the menu **Kernel** -> **Restart**.
+This can be useful to start over a computation from scratch (e.g. variables are deleted, open files are closed, etc…).
+- More information on editing a notebook can be found on the [Notebook Basics](http://nbviewer.jupyter.org/github/jupyter/notebook/blob/master/docs/source/examples/Notebook/Notebook%20Basics.ipynb) page.